cityjson/specs/specifications/cityjson-specs.md

 For each ring of each surface, the first value refers to the the position (0-based) in the "textures" member of the "appearance" member of the CityJSON object; this is to allow geometries having more than one textures.
 The other indices, refer to the UV position of the corresponding vertices (as listed in the "boundaries" member of the geometry).
+Each array representing a ring therefore has one more value than that to store the vertices.

 ```json
 {